joshua-hampton/exiftool-handler/README.md

 - For a value that is intended to contain line breaks, the entry should begin with *"- key: |"*, where the "|" character indicates that *value* will begin on the next line.
-The first line of *value* should be indented by more than the first charcter of *key* on the previous line, i.e. by at least 4 spaces (although the exact number of spaces is arbitrary).
+The first line of *value* should be indented by more than the first charter of *key* on the previous line, i.e. by at least 4 spaces (although the exact number of spaces is arbitrary).
 All subsequent lines of *value* should begin with at least the same level of indentation as the first line.
 If more indentation is used, the extra spaces are interpreted as